 Everyone knows how to spend money.
 But do you know how the rich spend their money?
 What do the wealthy real estate investor, wealthy business owner, and the wealthy CEO do with their money that is different from the average person?
-I can tell you right now that they all spend their money on a system of priorities, and they all ask themselves how can I spend money wisely?
+I can tell you right now that they spend their money on a system of priorities, and at every opportunity they ask themselves how can I spend this money wisely?

 If you look at other posts like this, they’ll tell you to, “Spend when there is a sale” or “go to garage sales and stretch your money.”
 That’s BULL!
 No one wants to hear that crap anymore and it’s wrong!
 When was the last time you saw a billionaire at a garage sale?
 When was the last time you saw a billionaire only shop in the clearance section?
 NEVER!
 Every Billionaire will tell you that they spend their money just like they did when they were broke, they just do it on a much bigger scale now that they are billionaires.